Cyb3r-Assassin/Phase_Blaster/README.md

 application_dir\nmap\host_cid\ip "one file per ip"

-**USEAGE:*8
+**USEAGE:**

 Create 2 files in the same directory you have Phase_blaster.sh residing in, one named "ips" the other "exclude".
-Place all your ip ranges separated via line breaks into the ips folders.
-Any ips you need excluded from the scans in the exclude file in the same manner.
+Place all of your ip ranges separated via line breaks into the ips file.
+Any ip's you need excluded from the scans in the exclude file in the same manner.

 **call phase_blaster as follows**

-sudo ./Phase_Blaster file
+sudo ./Phase_Blaster.sh file

 **Phase_blaster also allows individual ip entries at any point and adds them into the directory structure and produces a new msf ready xml file.**

 if you need to run just one new entry do so as

-sudo ./Phase_Blaster 0.0.0.0/24
+sudo ./Phase_Blaster.sh 0.0.0.0/24

 or

-sudo ./Phase_Blaster 0.0.0.0
+sudo ./Phase_Blaster.sh 0.0.0.0

 Happy Hacking!